Why women should consider buying long-term care insurance now

 Tony Steuer, director of financial preparedness at education and advocacy group United Policyholders, says that the rate hikes for women aren’t based on gender discrimination.
 They’re happening because women historically have been more expensive to insure.

 On average, women live longer than men.
 According to the federal Centers for Disease Control and Prevention (CDC), an average female born in 2008 can expect to live to age 80, while an average male will live to 75.
-This means women are more likely than men to use long-term care services.
+This means women are more likely than men to use long-term health care insurance.

 “The (insurance) companies are trying to charge appropriately for the risks that they are taking,” Steuer says.
 “Women get lower rates for life insurance, but with long-term care coverage, it doesn’t work as well.”